Skip to main content

 The Foundation

-The idea for the Morrison-Shearer Foundation originated in the early 1980s, when noted photographer HELEN BALFOUR MORRISON and internationally recognized modern dancer-choreographer SYBIL SHEARER conceived a plan to perpetuate the legacy of their forty-year artistic collaboration as an inspiration to others.
-In 1991, seven years after Morrison’s death, Sybil Shearer formally established the Foundation as the realization of their shared vision and, in 1995, finalized the document “Purpose and Aims of the Museum” to guide its direction.
+The idea for the Morrison-Shearer Foundation originated in the early 1980’s when noted photographer, filmmaker, and lighting designer, Helen Balfour Morrison, and internationally recognized modern dancer-choreographer, Sybil Shearer, conceived a plan to perpetuate the legacy of their forty-year artistic collaboration as an inspiration to others.
+In 1991, seven years after Morrison’s death, Sybil Shearer formally established the Foundation as the realization of their shared vision, providing the document “Purpose and Aims of the Museum” to guide its direction.
+Over the years since Shearer’s passing in 2005, the Board of Trustees worked intensively to fulfill the vision for the Foundation laid out in this document.
+However, it eventually became clear that the nature and condition of the Northbrook, IL properties could not physically support the founders’ vision.

 Sybil Shearer and Helen Balfour Morrison

-Today the Foundation continues to “Share the Legacy” through a variety of programs, grants, and affiliations – most especially through the Sybil Shearer Studio at Ragdale, gifted by MSF and built on the campus of the Ragdale Foundation in Lake Forest, Illinois.
-Completed in the fall of 2021, the new Studio greatly enhances dance-creation opportunities while serving as an inspiring living legacy of Sybil and Helen.
+Today the Foundation continues to share their legacies through a variety of programs, grants, and affiliations – most especially through the Sybil Shearer Studio at Ragdale, gifted by MSF and built on the campus of the Ragdale artists’ residency in Lake Forest, Illinois.
+Completed in the fall of 2021, the new Studio greatly enhances dance-creation opportunities while serving as an inspiring tribute to the lives and work of Sybil and Helen.